 - Malarial protection recommended

-Medical care: There is a doctor in Addo Town, about a 30-minute drive from Gorah Elephant Camp.
+- There is a doctor in Addo Town, about a 30-minute drive from Gorah Elephant Camp.
 The closest serious hospital can be found in Port Elizabeth.

 - High Risk

-Security measures: Guests at Gorah Elephant Camp are escorted by an armed guard during the night.
+- Guests at Gorah Elephant Camp are escorted by an armed guard during the night.

 - Not Possible

-Laundry facilities: Laundry service is available at an extra cost.
+- Laundry service is available at an extra cost.
 The washing will be done within 24 hours outside the camp, as there are no laundry facilities at Gorah Elephant Camp itself.